Get rid of what's slowing it down

 With Time Machine, you can also go back in time and see what a file looked like in the recent past.
 Check out the link above to read our article on setting up Time Machine.

 2. Launch the Terminal Application

-There are several options you can use to open Terminal on your Mac, which includes using a keyboard shortcut, Launchpad, or open Terminal from the Applications folder.
+There are several options you can use to open Terminal on your Mac, which include using a keyboard shortcut, Launchpad, or opening Terminal from the Applications folder.

 - To launch Terminal using a keyboard shortcut, press Command + Spacebar to open Spotlight.
 Search for Terminal and double-click on it to open the application.

 - You can also open Terminal through the Launchpad.
-Select Launchpad on the Dock, select Other folder and then select Terminal.
+Select Launchpad on the Dock, select the Other folder, and then select Terminal.